List of former Australian rules football competitions in Tasmania: Esperance Football Association (1922–1967)

 After struggling for many years with attracting players, the Esperance FA embarked on a plan of combining all four clubs to form the 'Esperance Football Club', playing out of Dover and put in an official submission to join the Huon Football Association for the 1968 season.

 In September 1967 the Huon FA formally rejected the application, and as a result, in early 1968 all clubs and the Association went into recess and never restarted.

+Note: The 1951 Grand Final was drawn necessitating a replay a week later.